 The heating and cooling in your home is supplied by a heat pump exclusive to your suite.
-Maintenance will be required to this heat pump on a quarterly or semi-annual basis.
+Maintenance to the heat pump will be required on a quarterly or semi-annual basis.

 Heating Mode: In the heating mode, hot refrigerant flows through the air coil.
 The heat pump supplies warm air to the conditioned space.
 The heat added to the room air is removed from the water flowing through the coil, plus the rejected compressor heat.